PMassicotte/phytonet/README.md

 **What this does:**

-- Automatically organizes your images into training and validation sets
+- Automatically organizes your images into training and validation sets (80% train, 20% val)
 - Learns to distinguish between different species in your dataset
 - Saves a trained model that remembers what it learned

-### 3. Make Predictions
+### 3. Make predictions

 Use your trained model to identify new organisms: